Equanimity Workshop: 4 Weekly Online Sessions

-I will be offering a 3-session workshop on equanimity; the weekly sessions will begin on Saturday, March 8 at noon Eastern US.
+I will be offering a 4-session workshop on equanimity; the weekly sessions will begin on Sunday, July 12 at noon Eastern US.
 (Time zone converter here.)
 Each session will last about 2 hours, and this is offered without charge.
 If you want to register, you can go here or use the button below.
 For more info, read on!

-[Please note that because of my unpredictable schedule I may need to change the dates.
+[Please note that because of my unpredictable schedule I may need to change some of the dates.
 Thank you for understanding.]

 Equanimity is a valuable quality of the heart that is about having a sense of balance in the midst of life’s vicissitudes.
 Other words for it might be serenity, ease, peace, or a sense of spacious nonreactivity.
 It is not about giving up or giving in, nor is it about ignoring challenges in the world.
-It is about having some balance around our own automatic reactivity to anything we don’t like—a reactivity that almost always tangles us up and often makes things worse than they need to be.
-Equanimity helps us to be able to be with difficulties, and with a lot more of our own wisdom, compassion and creativity available to skillfully address those difficulties.
+It is about having some balance around our own automatic reactivity to anything we don’t like—a reactivity that almost always tangles us up and makes things worse than they need to be.
+Equanimity helps us to be able to be with difficulties and helps us have a lot more of our own wisdom, compassion and creativity available to skillfully address those difficulties.

 Of course, equanimity is also something that seems to never be around when you need it!
 But it truly is always within you—it is just covered up by all the hecticness and stress of life.
 So why not spend a little time exploring practices to uncover and cultivate it?
 Here is a breakdown of each session: